 And then a new building appeared.
 It was as if a humble 1950s one-story house had dropped from the sky and nestled itself into the arms of the modern styled Buddy Holly Center.
 I approached the front door along the garden path as if I was a 1953 teenage visitor.
 It was Jerry Alison’s house saved from development destruction, put on a truck and moved right here.
 Jerry was Buddy’s childhood friend and drummer with the Crickets.
 I stood in that living room and looked at that sofa upon which those two boys wrote “Oh Boy” and “That’ll Be the Day”.
 I was a magic moment.
 In the next room was Jerry’s drum kit (actually set up by Jerry himself).
 Jerry’s mother had actively encouraged both boys to rehearse in the house and frequently told them they could succeed if they wanted it.
 Parents are important.
 Do I have to tell you?

-I am now 75 years of age, and I am not afraid to climb upon a stage and wave my arms at you, my friends, and play my music of the ages.
+I am now 76 years of age, and I am not afraid to climb upon a stage and wave my arms at you, my friends, and play my music of the ages.
 I am so looking forward to meeting you all.
-Help make that day come sooner.
-Please do this.
-Sign up for the newsletter, follow me on Facebook, Instagram and YouTube (links are at the bottom of this page) and I will share with you all my latest music and my progress day by day and week by week.
+Sign up for the newsletter, follow me on Facebook, Instagram and YouTube and I will share with you all my latest music and my progress day by day and week by week.
 It would be fantastic to have your company on the journey.